halfprice06/dan_in_japan/design.md

 - **Python**
 - **FastAPI**: Framework for building the web application.
 - **SQLite**: Database for storing photo metadata and captions.
+- **Anthropic Claude API**: Used to generate AI-based captions for photos.

 ### Frontend
 - **HTMX**: For enhancing interactivity without extensive JavaScript.